TeamHG-Memex/agnostic/tests/README.md

 execute the tests in the container.
 You don't need to restart the container or anything like that.

+If you want to debug a single test, you can run it directly using the following
+form:

+    nosetests tests/test_postgres.py:TestPostgreSql.test_snapshot_dumps_schema

 To run tests with code coverage, use this alternate form:

     python3 -m tests --with-coverage --cover-package agnostic --with-reportclassname -v